ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-Version 0.3.3: Newton-Krylov and PTC-Krylov solvers.
-The draft of Chapter 3 is done.

-Next up, version 0.4.0, Anderson acceleration.
+Version 0.4.0: New stuff = Chapter 4: Anderson acceleration.

 ## Scalar Equations: Chapter 1